swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Deemphasize Existential Types Through Diagnostics and Literature

 It is often that people reach for existential types when they should be employing generic contraints — "should" not merely for performance reasons, but because they truly do not need or intend for any type erasure.
 Even though the compiler is sometimes able to back us up performance-wise by turning existential code into generic code (as in  `func foo(s: Sequence)` vs `func foo<S: Sequence>(s: S)`), there is an important difference between the two abstractions.
 Existential types provide value-level abstraction, that is, they eliminate the type-level distinction between different values of the type, and cannot maintain type relationships between independent existential values.
-Under most cirumstances, value-level abstraction only really makes sense on mutable state, or as a component of a larger type-erasing construct *unless* [opaque result types](https://github.com/apple/swift-evolution/blob/main/proposals/0244-opaque-result-types.md) can take their place.
+Under most cirumstances, value-level abstraction only really makes sense in mutable state, in the elements of heterogeneous containers, or within larger type-erasing constructs — *unless* our support of [`some` types](https://github.com/apple/swift-evolution/blob/main/proposals/0244-opaque-result-types.md) can turn the tide.

 The language documentation may play a crucial role in deemphasizing value-level abstraction early on.
 Namely, when one goes to the swift documentation site, under the protocols section, they’ll be greeted with a subsection called "[Protocols as Types](https://docs.swift.org/swift-book/LanguageGuide/Protocols.html#ID275)", which contains this example: